ansible/awx/docs/docsite/rst/administration/multi-creds-assignment.rst

 Launch Time Considerations
 ------------------------------

-Prior to |at| 3.3, job templates had a configurable attribute, ``ask_credential_on_launch``.
-This value was used at launch time to determine which missing credential values were necessary for launch - this was primarily used as a way to specify a Machine/SSH credential to satisfy the minimum credential requirement.

-Under the new unified credential list model, this attribute still exists, but it is no longer "requiring" a credential.
-Now when ``ask_credential_on_launch`` is ``True``, it signifies that if desired, you may specify a list of credentials at launch time to override those defined on the job template.
+Job templates have a configurable attribute, ``ask_credential_on_launch`` , when set to ``True``, it signifies that if desired, you may specify a list of credentials at launch time to override those defined on the job template.
 For example:

    .. code-block:: text